sailingamigos/dkg-researcher-plugin/README.md

 ```
 ### Hardware specification

-OS: Ubuntu
+ - OS: Ubuntu
-RAM: 16GB
+ - RAM: 16GB
-Disk: 1TB SSD
+ - Disk: 1TB SSD

 The plugin and assets bot will be hosted on a server which will communicate with the LLM, DKG, and data repositories.
+The project will use Python due to its large number of ML frameworks.

 ### Testing and verification